Dolans Bay, New South Wales: History

 In 1927, 30 allotments of "Port Hacking Seymour Estate' were advertised to be auctioned on 9 April by C. Monro Ltd. auctioneers.
 A stone bungalow was also advertised for sale on one of the blocks.

 Heritage listings

 Dolans Bay has a number of heritage-listed sites, including: 733 Port Hacking Road, known as Lyons House, Sydney.

 Population

-In the 2016 Census, there were 598 people in Dolans Bay.
-86.8% of people were born in Australia and 91.4% of people spoke only English at home.
-The most common responses for religion were Catholic 38.1%, Anglican 25.9% and No Religion 19.5%.
+In the 2021 Census, there were 699 people in Dolans Bay.
+86.1% of people were born in Australia and 89.0% of people spoke only English at home.
+The most common responses for religion were Catholic 31.6%, No Religion 29.9% and Anglican 16.5%.

 Transport

 The suburb can be accessed by Port Hacking Road or Saunders Bay Road, both of which lead to Lilli Pilli Point and Wally's Wharf.
-Transdev NSW operates bus route 978 to Caringbah and Miranda.
+U-Go Mobility operates bus route 978 to Caringbah and Westfield Miranda.